hbenvenutti/github-tagger/README.md

 # GitHub Authentication
 * This application uses GitHub personal access token.
 So the user must create one at [GitHub settings](https://github.com/settings/tokens).

 *  The user must provide a token to list private starred repositories.

 # Features

-## Enforcing Code Style & Commit Standardization.
+## Code Style & Commit Standardization.

 * Configured Husky and Lint-Staged to enforce lint before every commit.
-* Husky runs staged tests before each commit and all tests before each push.

 * Commit-Lint ensures commit standardization.

 * Commitizen displays an interactive interface to write the commit message.

+## Tests
+* Unitary tests to ensure services behavior;

+* Husky runs staged tests before each commit and all tests before each push.

+* All services tested;

 # Routes